 Criteria 2 – The firm must be financially stable.

 The purpose of the GSA MAS Schedule system is to provide a high quality and reliable system for government employees to purchase form.
 As a result the GSA does not want unreliable vendors on the schedule system to diminish its’ value.
 Therefore your firm must be able to prove that it has financial stability to the GSA.
 The GSA will place higher scrutiny on firms that have any of the following issues.

 Criteria 3 – Goods must be for sale in the commercial market place

 The GSA has this requirement for several reasons.
-One is that the GSA will review the firms past invoices to insure you are selling to the GSA at the price you are offering the same product or service in the commercial marketplace.
+One is that the GSA will review the firm's past invoices to ensure you are selling to the GSA at the price you are offering the same product or service in the commercial marketplace.
 This would not be possible for a new product or service.
-The GSA generally likes to see that the firm has at least four customers and sold at least $25,000 in the past 2 years in order to be eligible.
-For IT firms this duration of time is cut to 1 year and past work performance in some cases can be used.
+The GSA generally likes to see that the firm has at least three customers and sold at least $25,000.

 Criteria 4 – Your Products Pricing Must be Consistent

-A firm must be able to provide the government with consistent year round pricing.
-This can be difficult for suppliers of good such as coffee where the price of the commodity varies dramatically from week-to-week or month-to-month.
+A firm must be able to provide the government with consistent year-round pricing.
+This can be difficult for suppliers of goods such as coffee where the price of the commodity varies dramatically from week-to-week or month-to-month.

 Criteria 5 – Your firm must be of High Moral Character

 The company and its principle owners/managers must not have been disbarred from doing business with the Federal government within the last three years.
 Additionally, your company and its principles must not have a civil or criminal conviction as a result of performance on a federal, state, or local contract.